galaxyproject/bioblend/docs/index.rst

 API Documentation
 =================

-BioBlend's API foucuses around and matches the services it wraps.
-Thus, there are three top-level sets of APIs, each corresponding to a separate serivce and a corresponding step in the automation process. *Note* that each of the service APIs can be used completely independently of one another.
+BioBlend's API focuses around and matches the services it wraps.
+Thus, there are two top-level sets of APIs, each corresponding to a separate service and a corresponding step in the automation process. *Note* that each of the service APIs can be used completely independently of one another.